Southworth & Hawes: Documenting the birth of surgical anesthesia

 Historic image of an early ether surgery conducted at Massachusetts General Hospital.
 The daguerreotype was taken by Southworth & Hawes on July 3, 1847.

 On the evening of September 30, 1846, Mr. Eben Frost, suffering from a violent toothache, called upon Dr. William Thomas Green Morton, a dentist at No. 19 Tremont Row, Boston.
 Dr. Morton administered nitrous oxide and extracted the tooth.
 Less than three weeks later, the so-called "Death of Pain" took place on October 16, when Dr. Morton administered ether to a patient before Dr. John Collins Warren, senior surgeon at the Massachusetts General Hospital, removed a tumor from his neck.
-Although it is believed that ether anesthesia had been administered for surgery earlier, most notably by Dr. Crawford Long in Jefferson Georgia on March 30, 1843, it had been done privately and not reported in the medical literature.
+Although it is believed that ether anesthesia had been administered for surgery earlier, most notably by Crawford Long in Jefferson, Georgia on March 30, 1843, it had been done privately and not reported in the medical literature.
 Recognizing the historic significance of the introduction of etherization within a hospital setting, the photographic firm of Southworth & Hawes was commissioned to record several ether surgeries subsequent to the Abbott operation.
 Legend holds that Hawes fell ill from the sight of blood, and was unable to complete the first of these scheduled photo sessions.
 He did succeed in photographing three surgeries, however, the first on the following December 9, for Dr. Samuel Parkman's treatment of a dislocated shoulder; and a second session on July 3, 1847, capturing three daguerreotype views of Dr. Warren's surgery on a 19-yr-old Portuguese sailor with a diseased fibula.
 A third photo session captured a young woman, possibly an epulis patient who was scheduled for surgery that same day.
 Later Dr. Warren presented his Laundy scalpel and probe, the surgical instruments he used in the first operation, to Hawes in gratitude for recording the operations.